MinhazAbtahi/porc/readme.md

 To learn more about `refs`, see http://orchestrate.io/docs/apiref#refs

-The `If-None-Match` header is not relevant to a `PATCH` request, since the key will already exist.
+The `If-None-Match` header is not relevant to a `PATCH` request, since the key MUST already exist for the patch operation to succeed.

 This method returns a [Response](#response) object.